phong2372/MIPS-Processor-32-BIT/README.md

 # MIPS-Processor-32-BIT
-Design 32 BIT MIPS Processor using Verilog code, to perform simple calculations based on the circuit structure that was designed in the previous project.
+Design 32 BIT MIPS Processor using Verilog code.

 Contact Gmail if you need the full source code for research or have other problems. m.a.p.2372.pam@gmail.com